csugrue/ofSite/_documentation/graphics/ofPixels_.markdown

 _description: _

-This returns a single channel, for instance, the Red pixel values, from the ofPixels object, this gives you a grayscale representation of that one channel.
+This returns all of the pixel data for a single channel as an ofPixels object.
+For instance all the red pixel values from the ofPixels object will give you a grayscale representation of that one channel.
 ~~~~{.cpp}
 	ofPixels rpix = pix.getChannel(0);
 	ofPixels gpix = pix.getChannel(1);